harshitajain06/KanbanBoard/README.md

 # 📖 [ Kanban board ] <a name="about-project"></a>

-Kanban-board is a web app that showcases the the meals available in a restaurant with great number of details about those meals including the categories, Ingridients and the recipes foth them.
+Kanban-board is a web app that showcases the the meals available in a restaurant with great number of details about those meals including the categories, Ingridients and the recipes for them.

 It is achieved with the help of 2 external APIs namely Involvement API (https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) and Meals DB(https://www.themealdb.com/api.php).

-It also demonstrates the use of async & await, testing with JEST, project collaborationwith a help of github's classic projects, as well as the use of gitflow. here is the link to the video () for usage demonstration.
+It also demonstrates the use of async & await, testing with JEST, project collaboration with a help of github's classic projects, as well as the use of gitflow. here is the link to the video () for usage demonstration.

 ## 🛠 Built With <a name="built-with"></a>